zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of dialog]

 Our dialog begins with Ann saying to Chris, “The im migration policy in this country is ridiculous.”
 “Immigration” (immigration)  is when people come into a country.
-They leave their own country and they go t o a different country and typically become citizens of that country, become m embers of that country or that nation, if you will.
+They leave their own country and they go t o a different country and typically become citizens of that country, become members of that country or that nation, if you will.
 Ann says the immigration polic y – the laws, the rules, the guidelines for immigration in this country – is “ri diculous,” meaning it’s terrible.
 “Ridiculous” usually has a negative meaning, especi ally in an example like this.

 Ann says, “Why are there so many illegal immigrants  here?”
 “Illegal” (illegal) is something that is against the law.
 “Immigrant” is t he person who immigrates.
 So, if you leave from one country to another, you are a n immigrant to your new country.
 The United States, of course, is for the m ost part a country of immigrants.
 Ann says that these illegal immigrants “cross the border and take American jobs.”
 A “border” (border) is the line tha t divides, in this case, two countries.
 “To cross” means to go from one side to the other.
 So, “to cross the border” means to go from one country to another.
 An n is talking about these illegal immigrants who are coming from another coun try and into the United States – they’re crossing the border.
 They all need  to be “deported,” Ann says.